antoine-coulon/skott/README.md

 ✅ Works with any custom **dependency resolver** (useful for specific monorepos integration where module identifiers need to be mapped to a specific workspace package)

-✅ Detect **unused npm third-party dependencies**.
-Note that all unused `devDependencies` are not guaranteed to be detected as `depcheck` [only provides analysis for set of supported libraries](https://github.com/depcheck/depcheck) (eslint, karma, mocha, etc).

 ✅ Deeply **collect all dependencies of the project graph**, including third-party and builtin.

-✅ Deep **parent and child dependencies traversals** using DFS and BFS algorithms.
+✅ Graph API including deep **parent and child dependencies traversals** using DFS and BFS algorithms.

 ✅ Metadata collection per traversed node (file size, dependencies)